mikuznewycz/Delphi-AutoBuild/README.md

 # DelphiAutoBuild
-Simple file to build delphi project with CI/CD systems
+Simple file to build delphi project with CI/CD systems or build without open the IDE.

 # Init